 In other words, every time you make an online query you are revealing a tremendous amount of information about yourself that is incredibly valuable not only to the search engine, but to marketers, governments, and even criminals alike.

-But fortunately there is a simple way to put a stop to this.
+But fortunately, there is a simple way to put a stop to this.

-Secure, anonymous, non-tracking search engines
+Google search alternatives – secure, anonymous, non-tracking search engines

-Fortunately most private search engines do not track any information that can link you to your search terms, which means that your online searches remain private.
+Fortunately, most private search engines do not track any information that can link you to your search terms, which means that your online searches remain private.

 Best private search engines